 Plans for a renewed Amp are the subject of much discussion and even debate.
 To put these plans and the dialogue into perspective, it is important to remember the reasons for an Amp renewal project.

-Chautauqua Institution is holding a series of community engagement sessions on the Amphitheater renewal project.
-These sessions are designed for listening to concerns and answering questions, and for educating attendees on the current state of the structure, on the history of changes and modifications throughout its 122 years and the Institution’s proposed design.
+Chautauqua Institution held a series of community engagement sessions on the Amphitheater renewal project.
+These sessions were designed for listening to concerns and answering questions, and for educating attendees on the current state of the structure, on the history of changes and modifications throughout its 122 years and the Institution’s proposed design.

-These sessions run every week throughout the 2015 season:
+These sessions ran every week throughout the 2015 season:

 The Amphitheater is Chautauqua’s essential place of assembly for arts, culture and worship.
 Over 140 years, it has been periodically adapted to stand against the wear of time, weather and changing needs.